Nico Hoerner Player Props: Cubs vs. Mets

 Nico Hoerner At The Plate

-- He has gone deep in two of 38 games played this season, and in 1.1% of his plate appearances.
+- In 39 games played this year, he has homered in just two of them.

-- Hoerner has had an RBI in 12 games this season (31.6%), including six multi-RBI outings (15.8%).
+- Hoerner has an RBI in 12 of 39 games this year, with multiple RBI in six of them.
 He has also driven home three or more of his team's runs in three contests.

-- In 44.7% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (13.2%).
+- He has scored in 43.6% of his games this year, with more than one run scored in 12.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.